Argent77/A7-WaresOfThePlanes/A7-WaresOfThePlanes/doc/readme-german.txt

 1.2
-- Added new items for sale: Vambraces of Evil's Warding, Baku's Horn, Abigail +1, Dûrgaläd +3, Fiendblight +2, Wesley's Hourglass, Wesley's Improved Hourglass (upgraded by Cespenar)
+- Added new items for sale: Vambraces of Evil's Warding, Baku's Horn, Abigail +1, Dûrgaläd +3, Fiendblight +2, Wesley's Hourglass, Wesley's Improved Hourglass (upgraded by Cespenar), Thanatos +2, Thanatos +4 (upgraded by Cespenar)

 1.1
 - Added new default portrait for the travelling merchant